 Plant this rose tree in a mix of garden earth and soil mix with, ideally, a layer of fertilizer lining the bottom of the hole.

-Planting a bare-root Pierre de Ronsard rose tree
+Bare-root Pierre de Ronsard rose tree:

 The ideal planting season for the Pierre de Ronsard ® rose tree is fall and winter, provided it doesn’t freeze.

 If you purchase your Pierre de Ronsard rose tree with bare roots, it is a good idea to apply root dip before planting.

 - You can prepare your own root dip yourself or buy it in stores.